MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Either get busy living or get busy dying.
+> If you care about someone enough, you'll always be there for them no matter what.
-> -- Stephen King
+> -- Roy T. Bennett